htvekov/openHASP-Sonos-media-player/README.md

 **Changes in configuration files:**
 - Copy all page 2 objects from `sonos.jsonl` to your existing openHASP jsonl file.
 I've included my page 0 objects as well in the file, so you can copy the entire page layout if you want.
-- Search for `media_player.kokken` in both `automations.yaml` and `config.yaml` and replace with your master speakers `entity_id`.
-Remember also to change within the templates, where `media_player.kokken` is just a part of the full string
-- Populate `group.sonos_all` with your designated master speaker `entity_id` only.
-Remaining entities will be populated dynamically. `group.sonos_all_speakers` will also be populated as well upon HA start and dynamically upon speaker availability change
+- Populate `group.sonos_all` with **your** designated master speaker `entity_id` only.
+Remaining speaker entities will be populated dynamically. `group.sonos_all_speakers` will also be populated as well upon HA start and dynamically upon speaker availability change
 - In both `config.yaml` and `automations.yaml` files, search for `t3e_02` and replace with your plate name.
 If you've multiple Sonos media player plates, then add all plate entities to the automations where multiple `entity_id`'s are used to trigger object events upon HA/plate reboot.
 Search for `#- openhasp.wt32_01` in `automations.yaml` in order to find current automations with multiple `entity_id` triggers
 - In `automations.yaml` search for `xxx.xxx.x.xx` and replace with your Home Assistant’s IP address
 - Merge the four needed configuration parts into your existing files.
 Note that I’ve used **plate page 2** for this configuration !